top of page

 Grand Bargain Project Framework Agreement

-Last revised March 24, 2025
+Last revised April 18, 2025

-1. Boosting economic mobility, productivity, and growth
+1. Boosting economic opportunity, productivity, and growth

 2. Reforming education so students, K-12 and beyond, reach their potential